 Flavors Wellness Offer

-Wellness uses a wide variety of protein sources, sometimes on their own, and sometimes in combinations.
+Wellness uses a wide variety of protein sources in their pet food, sometimes on their own, and sometimes in combinations.
 These vary by formula line and include: Turkey, Chicken, Beef, Whitefish, Duck, Venison, Lamb, Salmon, Tuna, Cod, Herring.

-Many of Wellness’s offerings come blended with non-meat ingredients such as: Carrots, Pumpkin, Green Beans, Potato, Sweet Potato, Oatmeal, Broccoli, Spinach, Kale, Cranberries, Red Peppers, Brown Rice, Peas, Chickpeas, Flaxseed.
+Many of Wellness’s offerings come blended with non-meat ingredients such as: Carrots, Pumpkin, Green Beans, Potato, Sweet Potatoes, Oatmeal, Broccoli, Spinach, Kale, Cranberries, Red Peppers, Brown Rice, Peas, Chickpeas, Flaxseed.

 Many grain-free options are also available.